civicrm/civicrm-user-guide/docs/common-workflows/postal-mail-communications.md

 [http://wiki.civicrm.org/confluence/display/CRMDOC/Update+Greetings+and+Address+Data+for+Contacts](http://wiki.civicrm.org/confluence/display/CRMDOC/Update+Greetings+and+Address+Data+for+Contacts)

-## Print PDF letters

-The workflow is to first select the contacts you want to target, then choose to print letter as a batch action.
-The letters will then be outputted as a PDF, allowing you to easily print them.
+## Print/merge document

+CiviCRM provides tools to create merge letters directly from the interface.
+You can insert tokens representing fields in the database into your letter, optionally save as a template, and output to PDF, HTML, Word (.docx), or Open Document (.odt) format.

 To create the letter:

-1. Go to **Search > Find Contacts or Find Contacts > Advanced Search**; if you want to print letters for members of a Group, go to **Contacts > Manage Groups** and click "Contacts" next to the Group you want.
+1. Conduct a search (for example **Search > Find Contacts, Find Contacts > Advanced Search, or a Custom Search**.
+If you want to print letters for members of a Group, go to **Contacts > Manage Groups** and click "Contacts" next to the Group you want.
 2. Enter your search criteria and click Search (not applicable if using a Group).
 3. Select the contacts who will receive the letter.
 4. From the Actions dropdown menu, choose "Print/merge document."
-    (In earlier versions of CiviCRM, this Action was called "Print PDF Letter for Contacts.")
+5. Optionally select a template to use as the basis for your letter.
+You may also optionally associate the letter with a Campaign.
-5. Review the selections under Page Format and make any desired adjustments.
+6. Review the selections under Page Format and make any desired adjustments.
 This is where you set your paper size, margins, and page orientation.
-6. Enter your text and make formatting adjustments in the WYSIWYG editor.
-You can also insert image files such as your organisation's logo, or a signature.
+7. Enter your text and make formatting adjustments in the WYSIWYG editor.
+You can also insert image files such as your organisation's logo or a signature.
 Click in the body of the letter where you want the image to appear and click the Image icon.
-7. You can personalise the letter by using [tokens](/common-workflows/tokens-and-mail-merge.md); for example, Postal Greeting is a commonly used token in this situation.
+8. You can personalise the letter by using [tokens](/common-workflows/tokens-and-mail-merge.md).
+Tokens are placeholders that will be replaced with the field value for each of the contacts selected.
+For example, Postal
+    Greeting is a commonly used token in this situation.
 Click in the body of the letter where you want to enter the token.
-Then click on "Insert Tokens" located above the letter at the top right and select the desired token.
+Then click on "Insert Tokens" dropdown located above the letter at the top right and select the desired token.

     ![PostalGreetingToken](../img/CiviCRM_update-CiviCore-PostalGreetingToken-en.png "PostalGreetingToken")

-8. Before you move to the next screen, decide whether the format of this letter could be used again.
-If so, check the Save As New Template box and enter a name in the Template Title field.
-9. When your letter is finished, scroll to the bottom and click Make PDF Letters.
-10. A pop-up window will offer the option of opening or saving the PDF (this is the same notification your browser will give you for any download).
-Open the file, review your letters, and then print them, or save the PDF and review it at your leisure.
+9. Decide if this letter will be re-used in the future and should be saved as a new template.
+If the letter was based on a template you will have the option to update the existing template.
+The ability to save the letter as a template is a powerful way to streamline future workflows.
+10. Select your desired output format.
+CiviCRM currently supports four format options: PDF, HTML, MS Word (.docx), and Open Document (.odt).
+Depending on how complex your letter content is, you may find that some formats handle the layout and design better than others.
+11. Click **Download Document** to generate the letter(s).
+Depending on your browser configuration, a pop-up may open asking where you would like to save the file, or you may be prompted to open the file immediately.
+After the file download completes, review it to make sure it is formatted as desired.
+The window will remain open, allowing you to make follow-up adjustments to the letter content and regenerate it.

-You can use this feature for any kind of document, not only letters.
+You can use this feature for other documents besides letters.
 For example, you could use it to print attendance certificates for a workshop.

+Note that the generation of a large number of letters can be resource intensive, particularly when using the PDF option.
+If you find this happening, consider implementing the wkhtmltopdf alternate PDF generation tool, which scales to higher volumes better than the default tool.
+Visit **Administer > Misc > Path to wkhtmltopdf executable** for details on how to implement that tool.

+The Print/merge document action is also available from the Actions dropdown in a contact record, and can be used for contributions by selecting the **Thank you letters** search result action after using **Find Contributions**.

 ## Generate mailing labels